-DLNR NEWS RELEASE: Annual closure of ‘ama’ama season goes into effect December-MarchPosted on Nov 23, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Annual closure of ‘ama’ama season goes into effect December-MarchPosted on Nov 23, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Department of Land and Natural Resources (DLNR) reminds the fishing public that the season for ‘ama‘ama (striped mullet) will be closed from Tuesday, Dec.
 1, 2015, through Thursday, March 31, 2016.